 Dear Parents and Carers

-Welcome to the Foundation Stage.
 We would like to introduce our team to you.
-We are Miss McIver, Miss Lohan, Mrs Adeuja, Miss Barrow and Miss Carr-Briggs.
+We are Mrs Davenport, Miss Lohan, Mrs Elliott and Miss Joyce.
 As the Nursery and Reception classes are part of the Foundation team, we work very closely together.
-Miss McIver is the Foundation Stage Leader and lead teacher for Nursery and Miss Lohan is lead teacher for Reception.
+Mrs Davenport is the Foundation Stage Leader and lead teacher for Reception and Miss Lohan is lead teacher for Nursery.

-Children in the Foundation Stage carry out phonics sessions each morning.
+Phonic sessions take place every morning.
 We learn through exploring and listening to a range of song using musical instruments and our voices.
 Children have lots of fun finding, playing and describing the sounds of instruments.
 They access a range of ring games to build on following instructions and taking turns with other children.
 You can help your child to develop this by talking to them whilst at home or whilst out and about to discuss the different sounds they can hear and with encouragement discuss the sound.
-In groups we work on recognising their own name from the initial sound and move on to recognising other children’s names in the group.
-Children develop their sound knowledge by discussing the initial sounds items begin with and begin to orally blend words.

 All children follow the Religious Education curriculum and learn new prayers and songs throughout the year.
 We work hard to teach children the sign of the cross and the school prayers.
 As a class we carry out circle times to discuss the work of Jesus and the world around us.
 We take time to reflect upon what we are thankful for and to say thank you to God for creating everything around us.